 Working with non-linear texts

 - There are two kinds of texts that can cross your ways, linear and non-linear texts.
 After you have worked with linear texts during the seventh and eighth grade, you will learn how to analyze non-linear texts, i.e. pie chart, the bar chart, the table, as well as the line graph.

-- Now that you know what linear and a non-linear texts are and when to use them it is important that you know a certain vocabulary to analyse non-linear texts.
+- When you know what linear and a non-linear texts are and when to use them it is important that you know a certain vocabulary to analyse non-linear texts.
 Therefore, I have prepared a mindmap with the necessary vocabulary.
 Take a bilingual dictionary and translate the words into German.
-I know that there are many words to translate, but you will need to look up words in your final exams like the MSA or the Abitur.
-So, it is important that you also learn how to look up words quickly and pick the right translation.
-This exercise helps you getting better 🙂
+You will need these words in your final exams like the MSA or the Abitur.

 - After having a good overview about the necessary vocabulary you need to analyze a non-linear text, discover now how to do it.
 There are four parts:

 - … a description

 EIPE is an acronym for explanation, interpretation, prediction, and evaluation.